IGEL-Community/IGEL-Docs-v02/docs/Docs/HOWTO-UCC-Guide.md

 ![image033](Images/HOWTO-UCC-Guide-033.png)
 ![image034](Images/HOWTO-UCC-Guide-034.png)

-- There was a long running Citrix ERROR which I was not possible to solve till today - it ends mostly with the message: Cannot add store (cannot validate certificate) `ERROR adding store 65147`.
+- There was a long running Citrix ERROR - it ends mostly with the message: Cannot add store (cannot validate certificate) `ERROR adding store 65147`.

 The root cause is, that Microsoft changed in 2021 the PKI provider to SHA2 - if you use Windows Server 2019 or Windows Server 2022 you need to migrate your Root CA from SHA to SHA2: